Woofshahenzup/Pupjibaro/README.en.md

 Name-day-month-year-version Pupjibaro.
 Ex:: jibaupdate_26102014-1.0.3.pet

-So users know that the update date and version of Pupjibaro was launched.
+So users know when the update date and version of Pupjibaro was launched.

-The jibaupdates not modify the appearance as it was already modified by the user, only
+The jibaupdates not modify the appearance if was already modified by the user, only

 adjustments to programs or settings that do not work well, translations etc.